kl82slo/kl82slo.github.io/_posts/2024-04-20-0018 MicroStrategy Platform Analytics.md

 'C:\Program Files (x86)\MicroStrategy\Platform Analytics\conf\PAConsumerConfig.yaml' <br />
 especially password that you can encrypt in <br />
 'C:\Program Files (x86)\MicroStrategy\Platform Analytics\bin\platform-analytics-encryptor.bat'(first run cmd as admin) <br />

+# Extra
+### Change for how long data is stored
+Edit 'C:\Program Files (x86)\MicroStrategy\Platform Analytics\conf\PAConsumerConfig.yaml' <br />
+Change <br />
+  viewCutoffRangeInDays: 666 <br />
+  currentFactDataKeepDays: 999 <br />
+First one shows how many days is loaded to cubes. <br />
+Second one shows how long data is kept in database before deletion. <br />

+### Not all user names are showd after refreshing cube
+In 'Developer' go to Administration > Configuration Managers > Events > (and triger) Load Metadata Object Telemetry<br />
+Wait few minutes and refresh cubes.